S3COPS/WatchGuard-Firewall-Cluster-ArcSight-FlexConnector/README.md

 ## Testing:
 * Review the logs for any error
-* Create a filter / channel based on: deviceVendor="WatchGuard" AND deviceProduct="firebox"
+* Create a filter / channel based on: deviceVendor="WatchGuard" AND deviceProduct="Firebox"

 ## To Do
 Additional parsing of modules other than Firewall